TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 thread runs in the Python VM at a time.
 In general, Python offers to switch among threads only between bytecode instructions; how frequently it switches can be set via :func:`sys.setswitchinterval`.
-Each bytecode instruction and therefore all the C implementation code reached from each instruction is therefore atomic from the point of view of a Python program.
+Each bytecode instruction and therefore all the C implementation code reached kutoka each instruction is therefore atomic kutoka the point of view of a Python program.

 In theory, this means an exact accounting requires an exact understanding of the PVM bytecode implementation.
 In practice, it means that operations on shared